 Spray nozzles drip.

 - If your pump manifold has a check valve, the supply line may be under excessive pressure.
-Pressure should not exceed 200 PSI.
-Reduce pressure by turning needle valve counterclockwise until pressure is in proper range (between 150 and 200 psi).
+In extreme cases; the check valve may need to be removed.

 - Ensure all nozzle tips are screwed in tightly using O-rings or Plumbers tape if required.